mnubo/smartobjects-android-client/README.md

 ```

 The mnubo Android SDK allows you to write object to the disk.
 The default location is the application
-cache directory (using the Android context provided in the init call) but you can use something else
+cache directory (using the Android context provided in the init call) but you can
-you can provide another directory if you want:
+provide another directory if you want:
 ```
 Mnubo.getStore().setRootDir(new File("/where/you/need"));
 Mnubo.getStore().setSizeLimit(250); //default is 200 files